H=Horticulture Research Center, So. Burlington, USDA zone 4b

 New overwintering fleece cover in various layers on 20 cultivars, including a sandwich of straw between white poly layers, and one or two layers of fleece (thick felt material) with and without a white poly covering (funding by New England Greenhouse Conference; plant donations courtesy of Creek Hill Nursery, PA), compared with same cultivars under controlled freezing.
 Performed 2003--04, 2004-05.
 Results forthcoming.

 Photos: before covering fall 2003 | after covering 2003 | before 2004 | after 2004 | close-up 2004

 Three cultivars (Hemerocallis Stella d'Oro, Geranium 'Max Frei', Dianthus 'Arctic Fire') were potted in 12 combinations of media and fertility to observe effects on growth after one season.
 Media include commercial peat-lite, local organic, and German peat-lite products.
 Fertility include organic liquid, standard liquid, and new color-coded Osmocote products.

 Fertility and media 2003 results | Fertility and media 2004 results

-fertility on perennials
+of composts and fertility on perennials

 In summer 2008, five perennials (Ice Dance Carex, Becky Shasta daisy, Brandywine foamflower, Apricot Delight yarrow, and Biokovo geranium) were grown in various combinations of a commercial compost medium (Vermont Organics), with synthetic and organic liquid fertilizers, to monitor any labor savings (watering, fertilizer) and plant growth. (funded by Perennial Plant Association)